 - LAs also provide support for FIU’s Mastery Math Lab, designed to improve college algebra pass rates.

-- LAs are drivers of change through their engagement with faculty — must be active learning classroom to merit integration of LAs.
+- LAs are drivers of change through their engagement with faculty — must be active learning classrooms to merit integration of LAs.

-- Significant impact on production and retention of STEM professionals.
+- Significant impact on the production and retention of STEM professionals.

 The FIUteach program is part of the National Math and Science Institute’s UTeach program, a nationwide secondary STEM teacher preparation initiative which aims to place more than 9,000 new math and science teachers in classrooms across the country by 2020.
 The program enables STEM students to earn both a degree in their major and a teaching certification without adding time or expense to their four-year degree program.

 Research indicates that attitudinal shifts in introductory physics are nearly uniformly negative (i.e. students like physics less after taking a physics course).
 However, with the implementation of active learning and Modeling Instruction courses at FIU, data shows positive shifts across multiple instructors and multiple sections.
 One of the key factors for these results is that Modeling Instruction classes have shown to have conceptual learning gains twice as big as those found in traditional lecture instruction.
 This means that students are learning more and are enjoying learning more after a Modeling Instruction class.
 Also, Modeling Instruction classes have higher pass rates than traditional lecture instruction classes.